Düzen Tekkal

-Düzen Tekkal (born September 2, 1978) is a German author, television journalist, filmmaker, war correspondent, political scientist, and social entrepreneur of Kurdish–Yazidi descent.
+Düzen Tekkal (born September 2, 1978) is a German author, television journalist, filmmaker, war correspondent, political scientist, and social entrepreneur of Kurdish descent.
+She is a Yazidi.

 Early life and education

 Tekkal's parents came to Germany in the 1970s as immigrants from southeastern Turkey.
 In their homeland, they had been persecuted as Kurds and part of the Yazidi religious community.
 In Germany, her father worked as a tiler and her mother was a housewife.
 She is one of eleven siblings.

 Tekkal was born in Hanover.
 In 1998 she graduated from high school and in 2002 she began to study political science and German language and literature at the Leibniz University of Hanover, graduating in 2007.
 In her master's thesis, which she completed with honors, she wrote about Kurdish Yazidis in the diaspora and the sociopolitical conditions of their integration, as well as with integration policy in Europe.